No. 14 Oregon rallies to beat No. 24 Arizona 73-72 in OT

-Pritchard scored a career-high 38 points and Shakur Juiston added all of Oregon’s points in overtime to push the 14th-ranked Ducks past No. 24 Arizona 73-72 on Saturday night.
+TUCSON, Ariz.
+(AP)Payton Pritchard scored a career-high 38 points, Shakur Juiston added all of Oregon’s points in overtime and the 14th-ranked Ducks rallied to beat No., 24 Arizona 73-72 on Saturday night.

-The 6-foot-2 Pritchard made six 3-pointers and hit 8 of 8 free throws.
-He played all 45 minutes and was the only player on either team who never came out of the game.
-Even though he has nearly 1,900 career points, it was the first time the senior has scored 30 or more in a game.

-”It was a heck of a performance,” Oregon coach Dana Altman said. ”We’ve been struggling a little, we’re banged up and in a game we really needed him, he did a tremendous job.”

-Juiston was the unlikely star in overtime and his layup with 1.4 seconds left was the winner.
-Arizona had one more great opportunity but Christian Koloko missed two free throws with a second left that could have tied or won the game.
+Pritchard had a terrific game in regulation and Juiston was the unlikely hero in overtime, scoring nine points, including a layup with 1.4 seconds left that was the winner.
+Arizona had one more great opportunity but Christian Koloko missed two free throws with one second left that could have tied or won the game.

-”You’ve got to consider yourself a little lucky when you win five overtime games because you need some breaks like we got today,” Altman said.

-Arizona led 64-58 with 3:27 left in regulation but the Wildcats went cold and Pritchard hit six straight free throws to pull the Ducks (21-7, 10-5 Pac-12) even with 15 seconds left.
+Arizona led 64-58 with 3:27 left in regulation but the Wildcats went cold and Pritchard hit six straight free throws to pull the Ducks even with 15 seconds left.
 Arizona’s Josh Green missed two free throws with 2.5 seconds remaining that would have put the Wildcats ahead.

-Dylan Smith led Arizona (19-8, 9-5) with 18 points.
+Dylan Smith led Arizona with 18 points (19-8, 9-5).
 Zeke Nnaji and Nico Mannion both scored 13.
-The Wildcats had a rough night at the free throw line, making just 10 of 21 and missing the four crucial ones by Green and Koloko.
+The Wildcats had a rough night at the free-throw line, making just 10 of 21 and missing the four crucial ones by Green and Koloko.

-”You’ve got to make free throws, especially when a guy like Payton Pritchard is playing against you,” Arizona coach Sean Miller said. ”Because he’s not going to miss a free throw.”

 Oregon’s offense revolved around the great shooting of Pritchard.
 He gave the Ducks a huge boost by making several difficult 3-pointers, shooting over Arizona defenders who were right in his face.

-”I didn’t even notice when I had points,” Pritchard said. ”I just kept trying to make plays.”

 The rest of the team didn’t have a particularly good night until Juiston’s clutch play in the final minutes.
 Oregon snapped a three-game road losing streak.
-Juiston finished with 14 points and hit 4 of 5 shots in overtime.
+Juiston finished with 14 points.

 Pritchard scored 20 points in the first half as Oregon pushed to a 36-33 halftime lead.
 He hit 7 of 11 shots – including 4 of 8 from behind the 3-point line – before the break.
 Nnaji had eight points and five rebounds for the Wildcats in the first half.